Artec's US distributor

 The Artec scanner can acquire data at speed of up to 1.5 million points per second while providing up to 0.2mm resolution at 0.02mm accuracy.
 System weight ranges from 3 to 5 pounds, depending upon the model.

 "The Artec3D Scanners are unlike any 3D scanner available on the market today," said Steve Young, principal at Exact Metrology in a press announcement.
 "They do not require any mounts or markers, and have a measuring speed of up to 1.5 million points per second.
-Their exceptional accuracy,
+Their exceptional accuracy, high-speed performance, and ability to digitize large, complex-shaped, and moving objects opens up new horizons for professionals across a wide range of industries."

 The Artec3D comes with specialized software to guide users through the entire scanning process and then through the refinement of the final image.
 The software enables users to export the 3D model into such widely deployed formats as STL, OBJ, PLY, and WRL, where the image can be further manipulated in such applications as ZBrush, 3D Studio Max, Maya, and Rapidform.
 The Artec3D is available in two different models to address different job requirements.